FMazzoni/fmazzoni.github.io/README.md

-# My Personal Website
+# Creating a static site with Pelican

-This is the source code for my personal website.
-It is built using Chirpy, a Jekyll theme.
+Here is the [website](https://docs.getpelican.com/en/latest/publish.html) to the documentation.